Ultracol2906/Book_Scraper/book_scrapper/README.md

   - Number of 5-star books

 ## Steps to run
+- First, change directory to the project folder "cd book_scrapper"
 - create an env using the command "python3 -m venv venv" where venv is the virtual environment name
 - Activate the virtual environment using "source venv/bin/activate" (Linux/Mac) or "venv\Scripts\activate" (Windows)
 - Install the required dependencies using "pip install -r requirements.txt"